Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-We have two programs; the second one is to validate the existing attached References and remove them except the essential ones mentioned above to avoid conflicts.
+We have two programs: the second one validates existing attached references and removes unnecessary ones, leaving only the essential references mentioned earlier to avoid conflicts.

 The Demo Run from a new Database